faisalraja/flickrsmartsync/README.rst

 Both run from source and command line have same parameters::

-    start uploading all photos under that folder
+    start uploading all photos/videos under that folder
     $ flickrsmartsync
+    ignore videos for others use --help
+    $ flickrsmartsync --ignore-videos

     start downloading all photos on flickr to that folder
     $ flickrsmartsync --download .